sanjarzayniev/deadline-notifier/README.md

    - **Verify the output**:
      - After running the program, the output will be displayed in the console, showing whether there are upcoming events, deadlines, and other related information.

+9. At the end of the day, just push your changes and open a pull request to be merged.

 ## Project Structure

 - `src/main/java/eclass/kr`: Contains the main application code.
   - **`DeadlineNotifier.java`**: The primary class that performs the web scraping and automation tasks.
+  - **`Constants.java`**: Contains the static variables that will never change dynamically.
 - Key methods in `DeadlineNotifier.java`:

   - `setup()`: Initializes the WebDriver and sets Chrome options.